Biography

 In her 'signature' role of the Queen of the Night in 'Die Zauberflote' she has appeared all over the world.
 Having sung the role in England for Welsh National Opera, Scottish Opera and English National Opera, in 2004 Penelope made her italian debut with Maestro Gianluigi Gelmetti at the Teatro all'Opera di Roma in Pier Luigi Pizzi's production.
 A huge critical and public success- both in the theatre and in a televised open-air performance-led to other engagements: in recent seasons she has sung the role with the Sydney Symphony Orchestra in Sydney Opera House (again with Maestro Gelmetti); at La Fenice in Jonathan Miller's production, for New Zealand Opera in Gerald Scarfe's attractive production, and with Opera Atelier and Tafelmusik in Toronto, for which she was nominated for a Dora award.

-She has also appeared in the role with West Norwegian Opera, Oper der Stadt Koblenz, and more recently for Opera North in Tim Supple's popular production.Opera Holland Park's 2008 production of Die Zauberflote-conducted by Jane Glover and directed by Simon Callow-brought further critical acclaim for her interpretationof this role.
+She has also appeared in the role for West Norwegian Opera, Oper der Stadt Koblenz, Opera North in Tim Supple's popular production, and in Opera Holland Park's production with Dr Jane Glover and Simon Callow.

 A graduate of Durham University, Penelope obtained a Postgraduate Diploma in Vocal Studies from the Guildhall School of Music and Drama.
 Funded by the Countess of Munster and Ian Fleming Trusts, she then studied in Munich for 2 years.